Turbulence modeling over riblets via domain transformation: Problem formulation

 Depending on the significance of higher-order harmonics in the Fourier expansion of $F$ (equation~\eqref{eq.FFourier}), the bi-infinite matrices and vectors can be truncated to account for a finite number of harmonic that provide a good approximation to the solution of equation~\eqref{eq.meanVelT}.

-The flow in the vicinity of the solid surface is dominated by viscosity, and can therefore, be assumed laminar within the grooves of riblets~\citep{garjim11a}.
-Because of this, we consider $\nu_T = 0$ for $\tilde{y}\leqslant -1$ (cf.~figure~\ref{fig.ribshapes}).
-On the other hand, a well defined turbulent viscosity $\nu_T$ is needed for $\tilde{y}> -1$, which of course, is not easy to come by as it depends on the velocity fluctuations around the turbulent mean $U$.
-A good starting point may be provided by the turbulent viscosity profile that obtains the turbulent mean velocity in channel flow over smooth walls.
-The analytical expression for one such turbulent viscosity profile is given by~\citep{reytie67}
+{For small-size riblets,} the flow in the vicinity of the solid surface is dominated by viscosity, and can therefore, be assumed laminar within the grooves of riblets~\citep{garjim11a}.
+Because of this, we consider $\nu_T = 0$ for {$y\leqslant -1$} (cf.~figure~\ref{fig.ribshapes}). {Note that due to the inclusion of $r_p$, which controls the level of protrusion into the turbulent regime, our model remains valid even when turbulence penetrates into the riblet grooves.} On the other hand, a well defined turbulent viscosity $\nu_T$ is needed for {$y> -1$}, which of course, is not easy to come by as it depends on the velocity fluctuations around the turbulent mean $U$.
+A good starting point may be provided by the turbulent viscosity profile {of a smooth channel flow.
+While such a viscosity profile can be directly computed from DNS data, in this study, we take the analytical expression given by~\citep{reytie67}

 which is obtained from extending the model introduced by Cess for pipe flow~\citep{ces58} to the channel flow.
-In this model, parameters $c_1$ and $c_2$ are selected to minimize the least squares deviation between the mean streamwise velocity obtained in experiments and simulations and the steady-state solution to the mean flow equations using the averaged wall-shear stress $\tau_w=1$.
-For channel flow with $Re_\tau = 186$, $c_1 =0.61$ and $c_2 = 46.2$ provide the best fit to the turbulent mean velocity resulting from the DNS of~\cite{deljim03}.
-Given the aforementioned parameterization for $\nu_T$, we can solve equation~\eqref{eq.meanVelmateix} using block operators~\citep{aurtre17} that divide the wall-normal extent of the computational domain into upper turbulent and lower laminar regions.
+This model has been shown to reasonably approximate the turbulent mean velocity in channel flow, especially at high Reynolds numbers.
+In equation~\eqref{eq.Cessmodel},} parameters $c_1$ and $c_2$ are selected to minimize the least squares deviation between the mean streamwise velocity obtained in experiments and simulations and the steady-state solution to the mean flow equations using the averaged wall-shear stress $\tau_w=1$. {For example, at $Re_\tau = 186$, $c_1 =0.61$ and $c_2 = 46.2$ were reported by \cite{moajovJFM12} to provide the best fit to the turbulent mean velocity resulting from the DNS of~\cite{deljim03}; see table~\ref{tab.ribconf} for the optimal choices of $c_1$ and $c_2$ at other Reynolds numbers.} Given the aforementioned parameterization for $\nu_T$, we can solve equation~\eqref{eq.meanVelmateix} using block operators~\citep{aurtre17} that divide the wall-normal extent of the computational domain into upper turbulent and lower laminar regions.
 In this case, smoothness would be enforced at the intersection of these regions via interface conditions,